-International wheelchair racer Nathan Maguire has earned a place at the prestigious Michael Johnson Young Leaders programme in the USA – and has Panathlon to thanks for the priceless opportunity.
+International wheelchair racer Nathan Maguire has earned a place at the prestigious Michael Johnson Young Leaders programme in the USA – and has Panathlon to thank for the priceless opportunity.

 Nathan is a Panathlon Ambassador and attends many of our competitions to support and inspire our young competitors and present winners’ medals, trophies and certificates.